Resources from the Library

 NOLO guides are great for learning legal structures and processes.
 They can be read as a reference source, or cover to cover if you are studying to be as prepared as possible.

-Local and National Nonprofit Resources
+Local Nonprofit Resources

-Financial Information Resources for
+Financial Information Resources for Families and Individuals

 Everyone needs information about how to manage our financial wellbeing.
 The resources listed here are